 By default, Microsoft Word saves the author's name with all documents that that author creates.
-Word does allow you to disable this feature for a particular document to ensure the anonymity of exams.
+Though with the MyLaw upload this is not necessary, Word does allow you to disable this feature for a particular document to ensure the anonymity of exams.
 Here's what to do.

 PC Users—Word 2010

 - Click the “File” tab, then “Info,” then “Check for Issues,” then “Inspect Document.”

 - When the Document Inspector dialog box opens, click the “Inspect” button at bottom right.

 - Word examines the document, and then displays the results in a list.
 The second item in the list is “Document Properties and Personal Information.”
 To the right of “Document Properties and Personal Information” is a button labeled “Remove All.”
 Click that button.
 Next click “Close” then save your document.

 - Click the Word 2007 Microsoft Office button.

 - Place the mouse cursor over "Prepare" to reveal the "Prepare the Document for Distribution" menu.
 Click "Inspect Document."

 - Click "Inspect."
 The Document Inspector will scan your file for personal information.